 I stick around one more day in my new found love region of Bela Krajina.
 Peter suggests we have lunch at one of the rising culinary destinations in the area, Gostisce Kapusin in nearby Gradac.
 Though I say rising, to be honest, Kapusin has led the region in elevating local culinary favorites since 1989.
-Ordinarily, it would be difficult to secure a table on the same day, however for renovations they closed the restaurant for the past week so we could secure a table the first day they reopened.
+Chef Ana Kapusin and her husband Ramon go out of their way to give diners an experience in their cozy restaurant.
+Ordinarily, it would be difficult to secure a table on the same day, however they closed the restaurant for renovations this past week so we got lucky and secured a table the first day they reopened.

 Kapusin specializes in local Bela Krajina cuisine and paired with local wines, and they treated us to many Bela Krajina favorites included lamb carpaccio served with agent goat cheese and arugula, homemade pogaca bread, beetroot ravioli and roasted lamb with rosemary, roasted potatoes, and butter carrots.
 The five or six course lunch teased and tantalized our taste buds and with each dish, our server, the daughter and pastry chef of the owner, offered local wines with an excellent explanation of the flavors and history of the wine and winemaker.
 While nothing could compare to the lunch, I experienced just last week at Hisa Franko.
 I am surprised and excited to see this local restaurant pushing the limits and providing an experience that should inspire locals with the possibilities of local cuisine.